-According to Georgia’s personal injury law, if you’re a car accident victim or suffer a permanent impairment or other physical limitations due to a work-related accident, you have the right to file a workers’ compensation claim based on your medical examinations.
+According to Georgia’s personal injury law, if you’re a car or workplace accident, victim or suffer a partial or permanent disability, impairment or other physical limitations due to a work-related accident, you have the right to file a workers’ compensation claim based on your medical examinations.

 However, in their turn, the offender or the offender’s insurance company also has the right to ensure your entitlement of the workers’ compensation benefits by requiring an IME report from an independent medical examiner.

 So, what does that medical evaluation involve, what’s the purpose behind it, and is it in favor of the injured party, the insurance carrier, or the insurance company?
 Keep reading while we discuss everything related to independent medical exams.

 What Does IME Mean?

 An Independent Medical Examination (IME) isn’t an appointment where you get additional medical treatment.
 Conversely, it’s a legal action that strives to get insurance companies and accident victims on the same page during settlement negotiations.

 When you file a personal injury lawsuit against your employer or any other at-fault party, they have the right to request a defense medical exam, where they can consult or take a second opinion from a physician other than your treating doctor.